Anne Marie Morris: 2017

 In July 2017, Morris faced calls for the Conservative whip to be withdrawn from her after being recorded on a parliamentary panel using the idiom "nigger in the woodpile" to describe the threat of leaving the EU without a deal, at the launch of a report into the future for the UK's financial sector after Brexit.
 Morris later stated that the comment was "totally unintentional" and gave an unreserved apology.
 Prime Minister Theresa May had ordered the Chief Whip to suspend the party whip.
 The term had been used previously in the House of Lords by Conservative peer Lord Dixon-Smith in 2008.

 This incident took place a few weeks after the 2017 general election campaign during which Morris distanced herself from a remark made by her partner and election agent, Roger Kendrick, at a hustings, in which he said problems in the British education system were "due entirely to non-British born immigrants and their high birth rates".

 The whip was restored to Morris on 12 December 2017, one day before a crucial vote on the Brexit process.
 Although Morris voted with the Conservative government, the government was defeated by four votes.

 2022

 In January 2022, it was reported by Politico that she had again lost the Conservative whip, for voting for an opposition day motion on a VAT cut for energy bills.
 Morris said she was "disappointed", but "won't apologise for supporting measures that would help my hard-working constituents at a time when the cost of living is rising."
 The motion was defeated by 319 votes to 229.
 She said she had submitted a letter of no confidence in Boris Johnson before losing the whip.
 The party whip was restored on 12 May 2022.

+Post-parliamentary career

+In July 2025, Morris joined Reform UK with the intention of developing their social care policies.